 If your car loan isn’t paid off, you’ll want “full coverage” car insurance.
 That’s a policy that includes liability coverage, plus coverage that will pay for repairs to your car and/or a car you damaged.
 For people with assets, including savings, a large amount of liability coverage is also important.
 Liability coverage will pay for lawsuits filed against you after an accident.
 Liability insurance is sold in threes: individual injuries/total injuries/property damage.
 Policies with 100/300/100 liability limits offer the most protection.

-Associate Professor in the School of Business and Information Sciences
+Associate Professor in the School of Business and Information Sciences, Felician University

 For more protection, you want to include a number of key items: liability, collision, personal injury protection, and underinsured/uninsured motorists.

-If you have a leased or financed car – which is most people – you would add in comprehensive to this.
+If you have a leased or financed car – which is the case for most people – you would add in comprehensive to this.

 However, you need to be prepared to pay for each of these components.
 Hopefully, your insurance company can give you a package deal.